 The application running in the jade.exe was identified via its PID as a background scheduling application.
-From the JADE Monitor System Statistics sheet, it can be seen that there are a high number of Get Objects, more than 67,000 per second, but nothing else immediately stands out.
+From the Jade Monitor System Statistics sheet, it can be seen that there are a high number of Get Objects, more than 67,000 per second, but nothing else immediately stands out.

-Using the JADE Monitor Remote Request Statistics sheet, having identified the node by its PID, it can be seen that this JADE application consumed over three seconds of CPU during the sample period (the Delta column of Process CPU Time), and spent nearly six seconds waiting for objects to be retrieved from the database server (the Delta column of Rpc New Buffer Get Objects Time).
+Using the Jade Monitor Remote Request Statistics sheet, having identified the node by its PID, it can be seen that this Jade application consumed over three seconds of CPU during the sample period (the Delta column of Process CPU Time), and spent nearly six seconds waiting for objects to be retrieved from the database server (the Delta column of Rpc New Buffer Get Objects Time).

-Note The sample timestamps are the same in the System Statistics and Process Statistics screen examples, because Refresh All (CTRL+F5) was used to get a coherent sample.
+Note The sample timestamps are the same in the System Statistics and Process Statistics screen examples, because Refresh All (Ctrl+F5) was used to get a coherent sample.

-The screen example in the following diagram shows the JADE Monitor in historical mode.
-In historical mode, you can load a log file of previously captured data into the JADE Monitor.
-The source of the data can be from your own JADE system or from another JADE system.
-For details about logging a sampled activity to file for subsequent loading as historical data in another JADE Monitor session, see "Logging a Sample to a File", in the JADE Monitor User Guide.
+The screen example in the following image shows the Jade Monitor in historical mode.
+In historical mode, you can load a log file of previously captured data into the Jade Monitor.
+The source of the data can be from your own Jade system or from another Jade system.
+For details about logging a sampled activity to file for subsequent loading as historical data in another Jade Monitor session, see "Logging a Sample to a File", in the Monitor User's Guide.

-The application was then profiled using the JADE Monitor Method Analysis sheet, shown in the following diagram.
+The application was then profiled using the Jade Monitor Method Analysis sheet, shown in the following image.